echasnovski/dotfiles/README.md

       - Make it executable with `sudo chmod u+x` (like `sudo chmod u+x /opt/neovim/nvim_0.6.0`).
       - Make soft link to '/usr/local/bin' (like `sudo ln -s /opt/neovim/nvim_0.6.0 /usr/local/bin/nvim`).
     - Use [pipx](https://github.com/pypa/pipx) instead of `pip` to install python-written applications (again, if not on Arch-based systems).

+### st

+Whole source code for "simple terminal" is shipped with these dotfiles in 'st' directory ('~/st' after applying `stow`).
+Build and install system-wide from that source.

 ### Kitty